Eurorack

 Another example: the ARP Little Brother requires 15V triggers - and the Kenton “Modular Solo” MIDI to CV interface can provide them (Pgm 27).
 In this case, it was also important to add an audio amplifier in order to compensate the differences in volume between ARP (line) and the Eurorack format (+12dB)...

-Nevertheless, the Kenton Modular Solo module offers some advantages that are almost unique selling points for MIDI to CV modules: V/oct, Hz/V or 1.2V/oct for the pitches, three different gate current levels (5V, 10V and a little over 11V), which can be set not only as a Gate or V-Trigger, but also as an S-Trigger.
-It should therefore be possible to control virtually all historical synthesizers.
-The 67 parameters of the Kenton Modular Solo can be seen in the image of my Editor.
+Nevertheless, the Kenton Modular Solo module offers some advantages that are almost unique selling points for MIDI to CV modules: V/oct, Hz/V or 1.2V/oct for the pitches, three different Gate current levels (5V, 10V and a little over 11V), which can be set not only as Gate or V-Trigger, but also as S-Trigger.
+It should therefore be possible to control almost all historical synthesizers.

 MIDI->CV vs. Audio->CV